Nude and Six-sided Mouse Trap, William L'Engle, 1930

 1925

-Lucy invited to join New York Society of Women Artists.
-Other Provincetown members included: Agnes Weinrich, Blanche Lazell, Ellen Ravenscroft, and Marguerite Zorach, who became first president of the NYSWA.
+Lucy becomes a founding member of the New York Society of Women Artists (NYSWA).
+Other Provincetown members included: Agnes Weinrich, Blanche Lazzell, Ellen Ravenscroft, and Marguerite Zorach, who becomes the group's first president.
+The membership is limited to 30 artists.

 1928